AwsSG/wurc/README.md

 - log in as personal user, update profile, navigate to matches, edit skills, navigate to matches again
     * result: success

+- In addition to the above, When the user (company or personal) has not filled in profile details yet, but they have skills to be matched (from a job post or from personal skills).
+The match appears with the relevent matching score regardless of the missing profile details.
+I thought of removing this part because it might provide false hope.
+However, I decided to keep This feature as is because of its potential to incentivise users to complete profile details once they see that there are matches.

 ### Further Testing